Lund2005/simple_todo_app/README.md

 ## Description
 A simple todo app with the intention to learn flutter's basic local storage systems.

-## Next steps
-- integrate local storage system for todos
-  - save order or reorder again on load with stored index
-  - saving checked property does not work yet

 ## Possible further stuff
 - add task category and description
 - add different buttons for category filtering at the top (with "All tasks" as the default state)